bjyx/shengji-bot/README.md

 Cards are not dealt in this game, rather drawn - the bot attempts to simulate this by dealing one card every half-second.
 At any time during the drawing process, a player can declare a suit to be trump by revealing a card with the dominant rank; that card's suit is now the *trump suit*.
 (This is the *weak declaration* mentioned above.)

-Revealing two of the same card (both of the dominant rank) will cancel any prior weak declaration.
+Revealing two of the same card (both of the dominant rank) will cancel any prior weak declaration, declaring the suit of the cards revealed to be the new trump suit.
+This is a *strong declaration*.

 *In the regular game, revealing a pair of jokers will declare no-trump rounds.
 This is not currently supported by this bot, but it may be implemented in the future.*